- demonstrate the ability to read the symbols of the International Phonetic Alphabet used to represent the sounds of the English language

 Module 5: Sentence Stress - 1.5 cr

-- English A/5 (IELTS 5.5) or equivalent knowledge.
-No knowledge of Swedish is required
+- General entrance requirements and English 5 (IELTS 5.5).
+No knowledge of Swedish 3 and English 6 is required